 Reaction & Thoughts:

-Mike Nichols (The Graduate and Silkwood) directed the film — his first effort — and he was greatly assisted by cameraman Haskell Wexler (In the Heat of the Night and One Flew Over the Cuckoo’s Nest) and eidtor Sam O’Steen (Cool Hand Luke and Chinatown)
+Who’s Afraid of Virginia Woolf? is a textbook example of how to make a visually exciting movie out of an endless gabfest.
+Mike Nichols (The Graduate) directed the film (his first effort), and he was greatly assisted by cameraman Haskell Wexler (In the Heat of the Night) and editor Sam O’Steen (Cool Hand Luke).

 Conclusions & Final Thoughts: